 Your tuition payment to West County Strings grants you access to group classes, solo recitals, group performances, studio outings and activities, and of course private lessons with your teacher on the dates and times agreed upon and scheduled and no other.
 Lessons missed by the student for any reason will not be rescheduled, “made up,” refunded, or credited (for a parent’s point of view, see Make-Up Lessons from an Economists Point of View for a Suzuki parent’s perspective).
 Students are permitted to contact other families in the studio to attempt to switch their lesson time for a particular week to avoid missing a lesson altogether.
 Please contact your teacher for possible lesson switch times and the families’ contact information.

 So that weekly lesson time can be used most efficiently, each student is expected to bring their instrument, music, and journal or practice chart to each lesson from week to week.
-Please plan to arrive at least 5 minutes before your scheduled lesson time to give you time to quietly unpack and prepare, so that the lesson can begin on time.
+Please plan to arrive at least 5 minutes before your scheduled lesson time to give you time to quietly take off your shoes, wash your hands, and unpack your instrument and materials, so that the lesson can begin on time.

 Once a student’s lessons have been scheduled for the school year or for the summer session and the student’s family has confirmed that the times scheduled by their teacher will work, the family is financially responsible for the tuition corresponding to those lessons, and will continue to be held responsible should they opt to discontinue attending lessons at any point during the registered period.